alansav/credentials/README.md

 http://example.org?id=123&token=r13j4F4NzthuXOICMHLz1UbmVeTS9QC8

 The querystring id would reference the id for the password reset and the token is the clear text token encoded to a base64 string.

-Note you will want to use Url.Encode function to encode the values in the querystring first.
+Note you will want to use Url.Encode function to encode the values in the querystring first, using the following code:

+`var urlEncodedHashedTokenBase64 = System.Net.WebUtility.UrlEncode(hashedTokenBase64);`

 ## Technical Details